 He has also written and published three books of weird, wonderful, and dark poetry and short stories, as well as two horror/scifi/fantasy novels available most anywhere e-books are sold.

-Ken Lehnig’s anticipated new Americana Project ‘Holding a Rose’ will be released in the spring of 2016.
+Ken Lehnig’s anticipated new Americana Project ‘Holding a Rose’ was released in the spring of 2016.

 “The American Music Show” (Released 2015)